DommertTech/flask-turboduck/docs/admin.rst

 ===============

 Many web applications ship with an "admin area", where priveleged users can view and modify content.
-By introspecting your application's models, flask-peewee can provide you with straightforward, easily-extensible forms for managing your application content.
+By introspecting your application's models, flask-turboduck can provide you with straightforward, easily-extensible forms for managing your application content.